Is that 7 views on a page with 173,754 followers? Organic reach must be dead!

 Which is why running ads to get Facebook likes for your page without proper targeting is a bad idea.
 This results in low quality likes often by disengaged users.
 You also open yourself to other problems like how a few years ago, Facebook was infested with bots.
 The bots were programmed to masquerade as real individuals, by liking random pages they saw on their Facebook feed.
 This is why sometimes, you have very foreign sounding names liking your posts or following your pages when you boost them.
 They aren’t real users, are super random, disengaged and harm your FB organic reach.

 If you want to run ads to get page likes, they should be targeted.
 For example, with Facebook Business Manager you can create custom audiences.
 You can specify this custom audience to be viewers who have watched a particular video to say 50% completion.
 You can then choose your page ad to be shown to this audience.
+Another way is to use geo-targeting for a very specific area in Singapore.

 It doesn’t have to be a giveaway campaign or physically asking someone to like your page at a roadshow.
 All these give you disengaged users who don’t really want to follow your page.
 They have to voluntarily want to click that follow button.
 And this can be achieved by consistently producing positive content, which gives people an incentive to follow your page.
 One way is to produce content that makes people laugh or feel better.
 Or creating helpful content that conjures feelings of FOMO.
 Readers will feel they have to follow you to stay up to date or they’ll miss out on posts.